marcochiang/hydejack-starter-kit/index.md

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  I'm a movement artist, creator, and community leader.
-I value experiences above all else whether it's building products, hosting events, performing, traveling, or bringing people together.
+  I'm an entrepreneur, movement artist, creator, community leader, and I have 8+ years of software engineering experience.
+If you're here to apply for the 1 month of June 2022 free co-living contest at RDTV click [here](https://forms.gle/VERg2WXZqeMsbfwN6).

 # You can show the description on the page by deleting this line:
 # hide_description: true